Muppetsg2/VOX4U/README.md

 ## Description

 Import voxel objects to **StaticMesh** or **Voxel** — no need to use any other digital content creation tools.
-During import, you can also scale the object to match your desired scene size or proportions and rename it to better organize your content.
+If the .vox file contains multiple models, you can also choose to separate them during import.
+Additionally, you can scale the object to match your desired scene size or proportions and rename it to keep your content better organized.

 ### Static Mesh

 ![StaticMesh](./Resources/StaticMesh.png)

-Generate a static mesh from voxel data provides flexible material handling options:
+Generate a static mesh from voxel data with flexible material handling options:
-- Single-material mode – uses one material with a texture generated from the color palette
+- **Single-material mode** - uses a single material with a texture generated from the color palette.
+This mode only preserves color information — **no additional MagicaVoxel material properties are applied**.
-- Multi-material mode – preserves individual MagicaVoxel material properties, with the additional option to replace the standard Color Node with a texture generated from the palette.
+- **Multi-material mode** - uses multiple materials, **fully preserving MagicaVoxel material properties** such as metalness, glass, emissive, and more.
+Optionally, the Color node in each material can be replaced with a palette-generated texture while keeping all other attributes intact.

 #### Mesh optimized